A Dyslexic Student's Guide to University

 By talking to universities throughout the application process and getting in touch with their disability services, students can find out what support is available that will suit them.

-- Make sure you have an up-to-date educational psychologists’ report
+- Make sure you have a suitable diagnostic assessment

-Dyslexia is officially recognised as a disability under the Disability Discrimination Act and so students with dyslexia, or a related disability, are usually entitled to access support from the Disabled Students Allowance (DSA).
+Dyslexia is officially recognised as a disability under the Disability Discrimination Act, therefore students with dyslexia or a related disability are usually entitled to Disabled Students Allowance (DSA).

 A large proportion of dyslexics are actually only identified at university after slipping through the school system.
 These students can also apply for a DSA after receiving confirmation and a report from their university disability services.